M66B/FairEmail/docs/FAQ-fy-rNL.md

 Note that certificates can contains multiple keys for multiple purposes,  for example for authentication, encryption and signing.
 Android only imports the first key, so to import all the keys, the certificate must first be split.
 This is not very trivial and you are advised to ask the certificate supplier for support.

 Note that S/MIME signing with other algorithms than RSA is supported, but be aware that other email clients might not support this.
-S/MIME encryption is possible with asymmetric algorithms only, which means in practice using RSA.
+S/MIME-fersifering is allinich mooglik mei asymmetryske algoritmen, dat betsjut yn dat yn 'e praktyk RSA brûkt wurd.

 The default encryption method is PGP, but the last used encryption method will be remembered for the selected identity for the next time.
 You can long press on the send button to change the encryption method for an identity.
 If you use both PGP and S/MIME encryption for the same email address, it might be useful to copy the identity, so you can change the encryption method by selecting one of the two identities.
 You can long press an identity in the list of identities (via manual setup in the main setup screen) to copy an identity.